sgshulman/DGEM/README.md

 1. <a name="elmegreen1997"></a>Elmegreen, B.G., 1997.
 Intercloud structure in a turbulent fractal interstellar medium.
 Astrophys.
 J. **477**, 196–203.
 2. <a name="geuzaine2009"></a>Geuzaine, C. and  Remacle, J.-F., 2009.
 Gmsh: a three-dimensional finite element mesh generator with built-in pre- and post-processing facilities.
 International Journal for Numerical Methods in Engineering, **79**(11), 1309-1331.
+3. <a name="henyey1941"></a>Henyey, L.~G. and Greenstein, J.~L., 1941.
+Diffuse radiation in the Galaxy.
+Astrophys.
+J. **93**, 70-83.
-3. <a name="safier1993a"></a>Safier, P. N., 1993a.
+4. <a name="safier1993a"></a>Safier, P. N., 1993a.
 Centrifugally Driven Winds from Protostellar Disks.
 I. Wind Model and Thermal Structure.
 Astrophys.
 J. **408**, 115.
-4. <a name="safier1993b"></a>Safier, P. N., 1993b.
+5. <a name="safier1993b"></a>Safier, P. N., 1993b.
 Centrifugally Driven Winds from Protostellar Disks.
 II.
 Forbidden-Line Emission in T Tauri Stars.
 Astrophys.
 J. **408**, 148.
-5. <a name="shulman2018"></a>Shulman, S.G., 2018.
+6. <a name="shulman2018"></a>Shulman, S.G., 2018.
 Three-dimensional heuristic radiation transfer method based on enumeration using the directions grid.
-Astronomy and Computing **24** 104–116.
+Astronomy and Computing **24**, 104–116.
+7. <a name="white1979"></a>White, R.L., 1979.
+Polarization in reflection nebulae.
+I. Scattering properties of interstellar grains.
+Astrophys.
+J. **229**, 954-961.